Yellowjacket Emergency Pantry (YEP)

 Donation bins available in SUB Stingers, LA Library on University Campus and Tech Commons at City College.

-Based on student feedback, we have prepared a wish-list of most wanted food items.
+Based on user feedback, we have prepared a wish-list of most wanted food items.

 As a general rule, donate shelf-stable, nutrient-dense foods